Kyriosity/read-write/README+/software/design/README+/dev-naming.md

 Name, apply, get feedback, refactor.

-There must be at least two with different backgrounds to confirm top names.
+There must be at least two people with different backgrounds to confirm the top names.

 # Wrapping up